 - 278 inch wheelbase on 40 foot coach providing a great ratio of 58% which helps provide great ride quality

 We truly do love our new Country Coach.
-It certainly isn’t the right RV for everyone, but it definitely the right one for us, right now.
-We definitely have some big plans for personalizing and updating the coach in the near future, so we’ll keep you posted on this as we get closer to doing our RV Makeover.
+It certainly isn’t the right RV for everyone, but is definitely the right one for us, right now.
+We definitely have some big plans for personalizing and updating the coach in the near future.
+So we’ll keep you posted on this as we get closer to doing our RV Makeover.
 We’re really excited to share it with you!